vpjashith/Statistics/Notes.md

 It can be used when the experiment has only two treatment conditions; and subjects can be grouped into pairs, based on some blocking variable.
 Then, within each pair, subjects are randomly assigned to different treatments.</p>

+## Sampling Methods and Bias with Surveys
+<p align= "justify">One of the most common non-experimental method is the survey.
+The goal of a survey is to get specific information.
+Ideally, a survey should go to a random sample of the population that they’re interested in.
+For example, telephone surveys often use Random Digit Dialing which selects 7 random digits and dials them.</p>

+<p align= "justify">If people aren’t forced to respond to the survey, we might experience something called
+Non-Response Bias in which the people who are most likely to complete a survey are systematically different from those who don’t.
+This is also related to Voluntary ResponseBias in which people who choose to respond to voluntary surveys they see on Facebook or Twitter are people who again, are different than the broad population.</p>

+<p align= "justify">Another source of bias is just plain underrepresentation.
+If a group of interest is a minority in the
+population, random sampling paired with response biases might mean that that minority isn’t represented at all in the sample.</p>

+<p align= "justify">In a 2016 LA Times/USC political tracking poll, a 19-year-old black man was one of 3,000
+panelists who was interviewed week after week about the upcoming presidential election.
+Because he was a member of more than one group that was underrepresented in this poll, his response was weighted 30x more than the average respondent.</p>

+**Stratified Random Sampling**
+<p align= "justify">It splits the population into groups of interestand randomly selects people from each of the
+“stratas” so that each group in the overall sample is represented appropriately.</p>

+**Cluster Sampling**
+<p align= "justify">Create clusters that are naturally occuring and randomly select a few clusters to survey instead of randomly selecting individuals.
+For this to work, clusters cannot be systematically different than the population as a whole and they should about equally represent all groups.  </p>

+**Snowball Sampling**
+<p align= "justify">Issues can also arise when the population being surveyed is very small or difficult
+to reach, like children with rare genetic disorders, or people addicted to certain drugs.In this case, surveyors may choose to not use randomness at all, and instead use Snowball Sampling.
+That’s when current respondents are asked to help recruit people they know from the population of interest since people tend
+           to know others in their communities and can help researchers get more responses.</p>

+**Census**
+<p align= "justify">A Census is a survey that samples an ENTIRE population. it minimise sampling error.
+Analysis on Census data is usually more concerned with whether differences we see are large enough to make a difference in everyday life, rather than guessing IF there is a relationship.</p>

+## Science Journalism:
+When reading a science story it’s important to note a couple things: who wrote it, who published it, who did the science, and who funded the science.
+You should also consider who funded and completed the research the article is based on.

+Only experimental studies with randomized designs and control groups have a shot at showing evidence of causation.When a study reports correlations or has mice as its main population,the results it declares May not be quite fair So be careful about generalizations.

+- Henrietta Lacks - Hela cancer cells